GET

 table:

-import osfrom flask import Flask, jsonify, requestfrom db import get_dbfrom dotenv import load_dotenv
+import osfrom flask import Flask, jsonify, requestfrom db import get_db

 app = Flask(__name__)